Non-commutative space engine: a boost to thermodynamic processes: Introduction

 In quantum realm, one can take different approaches for the analysis of thermodynamic processes such as information-theoretic viewpoint~\cite{rla,chb,elu,kma,ldr,gt} or resource-theoretic approach~\cite{fgs,mhor,ggo}.
 One of the prime constituent areas of study in this direction is the work extraction from quantum systems~\cite{jab,psk,mpe}.
 An intense focus on quantum thermodynamic machines provides new insight.
 It was during the 1950's when the first work~\cite{hed} in this direction appeared but it regained its interest when Kieu~\cite{tdk,tdk1} in his work, proposed a quantum heat engine by using a single two-level system as a working medium.

 The study of quantum thermodynamic machines assists us to interpret the behavior of the thermodynamic quantities in the quantum realm like work, efficiency, heat due to the non-classical features that occur in the quantum regime such as entanglement, quantum superposition, squeezing~\cite{mos,rko,jro1}.
 This type of thermodynamic machine has practical importance in the field of quantum computation and refrigeration in micro regimes~\cite{nli}.
 Coupled quantum systems, as the working medium for heat engines, have been studied widely in previous works~\cite{gtho,thom}.
-It is shown in the work~\cite{gtho,thom} that with appropriate coupling the efficiency of the system can be increased compared with the uncoupled one.
+It is shown in the work~\cite{gtho,thom}, that with appropriate coupling the efficiency of the system can be increased compared with the uncoupled one.
+Experimental realization of Otto cycle~\cite{b22} has also been analyzed.